• Forthcoming titles

 Table 8.Maintenance of dominant language ideologies in reflections

-the end of a CLA-informed course on Spanish in the US
+Table 9.Summary of challenging/reproduction of hegemonic language ideologies at the end of a CLA-informed course on Spanish in the US

 Table 1.Summary of participant characteristics